 Jennifer (Jen) Scarborough is a registered social worker with the Ontario College of Social Workers and Social Service Workers (OCSWSSW) and the Ontario Association of Social Workers (OASW).
-Jen has a Bachelor of Arts degree (Honours in Sociology with a second major in Psychology) and a Master of Social Work Degree with a focus on Individual, Family, and Group therapy from Wilfrid Laurier University.
-She is currently completing her Ph.D. in Social Work with a focus on parental well-being and children diagnosed with eating disorders.
+She completed her Ph.D. in Social Work with a focus on parental well-being when a child is diagnosed with eating disorder.
 Jen has over 10 years of experience in direct clinical practice.
-She's worked in a variety of settings such as community-based support groups, inpatient hospital settings, outpatient hospital settings, and community-based mental health settings.
-Jen also teaches at Wilfrid Laurier University's Faculty of Social Work.
+She's worked in a variety of settings such as inpatient hospital settings, outpatient hospital settings, and community-based mental health settings.
+Jen is an adjunct professor at Wilfrid Laurier University's Social Work Program.

-Jen has worked in Child and Adolescent Mental Health programs and various inpatient, outpatient, and community-based Eating Disorder Programs in Ontario.
-While most of Jen's career has been focused in the field of eating disorders, she has also had extensive experience with the various comorbidities that accompany eating disorders, such as anxiety, depression, self-esteem issues, obsessive-compulsive disorder, addiction, emotion processing and regulation, grief, identity, and family communication/dynamics.
+While most of Jen's career has been focused in the field of eating disorders, she has also had extensive experience with the various comorbidities that accompany eating disorders, such anxiety, depression, self-esteem issues, obsessive-compulsive disorder, emotion processing and regulation, grief, identity, and family communication/dynamics.

 Masters of Social Work - Individuals, Families, and Groups Focus - Wilfrid Laurier University (2009)